Lucian W. Parrish: College athlete

 After teaching school for two years, he attended the University of Texas from 1903-1906 where he played football and ran track.
-Parrish was a guard on the Varisty football team, and captained the team in 1906 helping them to go 9-1 and 4-0 in conference play and made the all-Southern Team every year.
+Parrish was a guard on the Varsity football team, and captained the team in 1906 helping them to go 9-1 and 4-0 in conference play and made the all-Southern Team every year.
 He captained the track team in 1904.
 He also served as president of the Political and Economic Association and of the Student Association.

 He stayed at Texas to go to Law School and served as an assistant coach for 2 years under coach W. E. Metzenthin in 1907-08 during which time the team went 11-5-1.
 He graduated from the law department of the University of Texas at Austin with M.A. and law degrees in 1909.

 In 1913 he was He was chosen for an all-time Texas team by R. W. Franklin and in 1970 he was named to the Longhorn Hall of Honor.